Disciplinary Policy

 The employee has the right to be represented at disciplinary hearings and appeals.

 In all instances of alleged misconduct, the employee will be given at least 5 working days’ notice of the requirement to attend a hearing or appeal.
-Should the employee fail to attend without an acceptable reason, then the Chairman of the hearing or appeal may proceed in the employee’s absence.
+Should the employee fail to attend without an acceptable reason, then the Chair of the hearing or appeal may proceed in the employee’s absence.

 Any disciplinary action taken will depend on the nature of the offence, the past recorded behaviour of the employee concerned, the consequence to the Council of the offence, and any explanation presented by the employee.